2014 Algerian Super Cup

 The 2014 Algerian Super Cup is the 8th edition of Algerian Super Cup, a football match contested by the winners of the Ligue 1 and 2013–14 Algerian Cup competitions.
-The match was scheduled to be played on 9 August 2014 at Mustapha Tchaker Stadium in Blida between 2013-14 Ligue 1 winners USM Alger and 2013–14 Algerian Cup winners MC Alger.
+The match was played on 9 August 2014 at Mustapha Tchaker Stadium in Blida.
+Algerian Cup winners MC Alger defeated Ligue 1 winners USM Alger with a score of 1-0.